andrewnelp/Word-Guess-Game/README.md

 # Word-Guess-Game
-Word guess game like a Hang Man
+Word guess game like a Hang Man using JS and Bootstrap